Protecting Your Future With Compassion And Understanding

 What does sealing a record really mean?

-On Behalf of | Jun 11, 2020 | redemption law
+On Behalf of | Jun 11, 2020 | Redemption Law

 For thousands of people in Washington and across the nation, a sealed record is a sigh of relief; it is a fresh start.
 Criminal charges can limit your employment options, your educational future and your support systems, all in addition to limiting your freedoms.
 By limiting access to your criminal records, you limit the impact charges have.
 But sealing records isn’t always easy, and it isn’t always the solution people think it is.